stephens999/fiveMinuteStats/README.md

 git push origin master
 ```

----

-### Producing and publishing the website <a id = 'publish-website'></a>
+## Producing and publishing the website

-Option 1: All content for my eyes only
+### Option 1: All content for my eyes only

 Open index.html.
 This is the homepage of your unpubished website.
 You are DONE!

 If you choose this option, you only have the master branch.
 The default of the master branch is to not push *htmls, pngs, pdfs, etc*, so edit the *.gitignore* to add these files when updating the remote directory.

-Option 2: Publish it!
+### Option 2: Publish it!
 Keep a two-branch workflow.

 Create a branch named gh-pages.
 GitHub then publishes the content for you.